Summer Camp Help & FAQs.

 When can I sign up my camper for camp?

-Camp registration opens on the Monday after Thanksgiving of year for the following summer.
+Camp registration opens on the Monday after Thanksgiving for the following summer.
 All registrations happen online through our UltraCamp registration portal linked throughout the sight.
 A $50 deposit is required at the time of registration for each session in order to reserve a spot.
 The remaining balance is due before your check-in date.
 Sessions are filled on a first come, first served basis, so it is important to register early to reserve the camp and class of your choice.
 Visit our camp registration page for more detailed registration information.

 Can I Pay by Credit Card when I register?